 Why does the tool only analyze the latest tweets?

-Recent tweets provide the most accurate snapshot of an account's current performance.
-Historical data from months or years ago can skew results because the X algorithm, audience behavior and posting patterns change over time.
-By focusing on recent posts, the tool shows how each account is performing right now.
+Recent tweets are the most accurate snapshot of current performance.
+Data from months or years ago skews results because the X algorithm, audience and posting habits change over time.

 Can I get a deeper analysis beyond what this tool shows?

 Yes.
-For professional researchers who need to analyze hundreds or thousands of tweets, track historical trends or build custom dashboards, we recommend using the Sorsa API directly.
-It provides full programmatic access to X data at a fraction of the cost of the official API.
-Visit the Sorsa API website to get started.
+For analyzing hundreds or thousands of tweets, tracking trends over time or building a dashboard, use the Sorsa API directly.
+It gives full programmatic access to X data at a fraction of the cost of the official API.

 Explore More Free Twitter Tools by Sorsa

-All tools are powered by Sorsa's reliable alternative X (Twitter) API.
-Free to use, no signup required.
+All tools run on Sorsa's alternative X (Twitter) API.
+Free to use, no signup.

 Ready to Scale with the Sorsa API?

-This comparison tool shows just a fraction of what Sorsa can do.
-Get complete access to user profiles, tweet data, search, follower analytics and influence scores at api.sorsa.io - a faster, more affordable alternative to the official X API.
-Check the full documentation and start building today.
+This free tool shows a fraction of what Sorsa can do.
+Get full access to user profiles, tweet data, search and follower analytics at api.sorsa.io, a faster and more affordable alternative to the official X API.